Gghz007/blender-cry-importer-exporter/README.md

 - preserves bone initial matrices for round-trip export
 - applies embedded controller data from geometry files when present so rigged assets are not left only in rest pose

-### Animation Import (Currently Broken)
+### Animation Import (Experimental / Debug-Oriented)

 - importer can parse CAF/ANM/CAL and create actions
+- bind/rest alignment is much better than before
-- but resulting motion/pose can be wrong (twisted bones, wrong orientation, wrong offsets)
+- but resulting motion/pose can still be wrong on real assets
-- current behavior does not consistently match legacy 3ds Max CryImporter
+- current behavior does not yet consistently match legacy 3ds Max CryImporter on controller evaluation

 ### Geometry Export